js-ojus/oct.java/README.md

 TECHNOLOGY
 ----------
 The main programming language is __Java__.
 It may well become the _only_ language used, as well!
+Currently, version 1.7 is required to use __OCT__.
+In future, we look forward to using 1.8.
 The toolkit makes extensive use of the elegant __Guava__ library.
 The molecule catalogue and the various kinds of reaction rules are proposed to be stored in a no-SQL database instance.

 CONTRIBUTING
 ------------
 Participation by way of comments, (constructive) criticism or feature requests is most welcome, and shall be gratefully acknowledged.
-If you are interested in submitting a patch, on the other hand, please also read the file _COPYRIGHT_ present together with this _README_.
+Please read the file `LICENSE` for the terms of Apache License which govern your contributions.